cbertolasio/Windows.Azure.Msbuild/readme.md

 * SourceFiles - this is the list of files that you want to copy into your cloud container
 * DestinationFiles - this is a list that allows you to specify what the target files will be

-RemainingContainers
+CleanupAzureStorageContainers
-* DestinationFiles - the number of containers you want remaining in the storage account
+* RemainingContainers - the number of containers you want remaining in the storage account

 ### Note #